 Our mission has been to not only recruit, train, and compete in cycling, but also to teach and train the next generation of coaches, mechanics, nutritionists, etc. for the program by modeling the necessary infrastructure of running a first-world cycling program.
 Ultimately, we want Rwandans to run Team Rwanda Cycling while we expand our proven program into other countries and develop competitive cycling in Africa - for both men and women.
 To reflect this grand mission of expanding our holistic approach to cycling into other countries with histories of conflict, we changed our official name to Team Africa Rising (TAR) in 2015.

 In the 2016 season, Rwanda had five riders racing professionally around the world: Adrien Niyonshuti is our most high profile rider, having ridden with the MTN Qhubeka team for many years.
-He now rides for Team Dimension Data on their World Tour team.
-Tour of Rwanda 2014 winner Valens Ndayisenga and Bonaventure ‘Bona’ Uwizeyimana signed for Team Dimension Data’s Continental Team this season and Tour of Rwanda 2015 winner Jean Bosco Nsengimana and Janvier Hadi are racing for Stradelli-BikeAid team.
+He rode for Team Dimension Data on their World Tour team.
+Tour of Rwanda 2014 and 2016 winner Valens Ndayisenga and Bonaventure ‘Bona’ Uwizeyimana raced for Team Dimension Data’s Continental Team this season and Tour of Rwanda 2015 winner Jean Bosco Nsengimana raced for Stradelli-BikeAid team.